GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-109/index.md

 The current **Breakpoints** pane provides little visual aid in overseeing all breakpoints.
 On top of that, frequently used actions are hidden behind the context menu.

-This experimental UX redesign aims at bringing structure into the **Breakpoints** pane and allow developers to have quick access to commonly used features, in particular editing and removing breakpoints.
+This experimental UX redesign brings structure to the **Breakpoints** pane and allows developers to have quick access to commonly used features such as editing and removing breakpoints.

 These are some highlights: